cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

 # MVP REQUIREMENTS

 ## Done
+ * The application SHALL have a title in h1 tag with text “Flight Tracker”.
  * The Home screen SHALL have welcome text and images.
  * The airports screen SHALL have a list of airports.
    Clicking on an airport from the list SHALL navigate to the airport item screen.